hackerb9/3C509B-nestor/README.md

 ## Software configuration

-The 3C509B-**TP** and perhaps **TPO** require software configuration before they can be used in a PC or XT as they use IRQ 10 (which didn't exist until the 286).
+The 3C509B-**TP** and **TPO** require software configuration before they can be used in a PC or XT as they use IRQ 10 (which didn't exist until the 286).
 If no NIC is detected by the 3c509.com driver, follow these steps:

-1. Run [3CCFG.EXE](3c5x9x/3ccfg.exe?raw=true) (which is a modified for 8086 version of 3C5X9CFG.EXE, found in [EtherDisk](3c5x9x/3C5X9X.ZIP?raw=true)).
+1. Run [3CCFG.EXE](3c5x9x/3ccfg.exe?raw=true) (which is a modified-for-8086 version of 3C5X9CFG.EXE, found in [EtherDisk](3c5x9x/3C5X9X.ZIP?raw=true)).
    1. Disable PNP
    1. Set the IRQ to 3 (or another free IRQ, such as 7, see table below)
    1. Optimize for DOS
    1. No modem installed (unless you use a serial port)
    1. If you have an XT-IDE at 0x300, change the Base Address to 0x320.
-   1. Change port transciever (RJ45, BNC, AUI), if you wish, but AUTO works.
+   1. If you wish, change port transciever (RJ45, BNC, AUI), but the default (AUTO) should work.
 1. Save settings to EEPROM.
 1. Running `3c509.com 0x60` should now work.